 This laptop comes with a 256GB SSD drive making it one of the smaller ones on this list.
 Although the Windows boot time and loading of games will be quick due to the solid-state disk drive, there is not enough memory to have many games installed at once.
 If you only want to play a small number of games on rotation this won’t really be a problem.
 But for anyone needing more memory can easily add some external storage.

-In terms of the connectivity options, there is a lack of both a USB type C and card reader and although this is a budget laptop you would normally expect to see these features, especially when the chassis is so large.
+In terms of the connectivity options, there is a lack of both a USB type C and card reader.
+Although this is a budget gaming laptop, you would normally expect to see these features, especially when the chassis is so large.

-But again like the majority on the laptops within this price range, they will struggle to handle the AAA games, you have to bear in mind that you get what you pay for.
+But again like the majority of the gaming laptops within this price range, they will struggle to handle AAA games, you have to bear in mind that you get what you pay for.

 7. ASUS VivoBook R510IK-LHFX